EllDy96/Synesthetic/doc/README.md

-# Documentation
+# References

-## This folder contains the documentations for the entire project
+This folder contains the main references of the libraries and APIs used during the project.